 Who is not currently on TikTok, however, are brands!
 As of May 2019, eMarketer found that only 4% of US social media marketers are currently involved with the platform.
 Part of this is due to the tricky nature of crafting content on a platform geared towards more personal and less produced content, but the company has introduced new tools to make it easier for brands to both connect with potential influencers and create challenges to get involved with fans.
 There’s a huge opportunity for brands to break through on the platform this year.

 An important watch-out for brands comes from TikTok’s Terms of Service (you can dive into their Terms of Service here).
 One thing that has stood out to us is that TikTok has unlimited rights to re-use and repurpose your content (royalty-free, fully transferable, on any platform they want).
 The person or brand retains the copyright, but TikTok can repurpose the content in any way they want to.

-TikTok has also been in the news about potential cybersecurity threats, and because of this, TSA agents and people in the military are not allowed to use the platform.
+In the middle of the pandemic, TikTok was frequently in the news regarding potential cybersecurity threats, and because of this, TSA agents and people in the military have been prohibited from using the platform.

 What Type of Content Works & Doesn’t Work on TikTok?

 Keep it casual–No matter the type of content you seek to create on TikTok you’ll want to avoid giving it too polished of a look.
 Keep the high-grade cameras in your bag and the effects as native to the app as possible.

 Be real— It’s the antithesis of Instagram’s heavily curated, glossy versions of ourselves.
 Authenticity matters here, so let your hair down!